 The United States of America is a huge country with a diverse population.
 Americans love to talk, are quite expressive, and generally have a tendency to get along easily with almost everyone.
 Usually, Americans feel quite comfortable talking and socializing with people who have a foreign accent, as long as Read the rest of this entry »

 Today, the world has become a melting pot of many cultures and regions.
 The corporate industry has also learned to evolve in its ethics, strategies and communication practices.
 Effective business communication is a very critical aspect for successful business deals and agreements.
 It is required for publicizing a product, service or enterprise, and any activities that directly or indirectly affect these areas.
 Read the rest of this entry »

 Earlier we said that the vowels are an important factor in hearing a “foreign” accent.
 But it is not only the vowels.
 The consonants also must be mastered.
-When we say that English consonants are “explosives”, we mean that they are pronounced with a sudden release of air.
-It Continue reading →